The constraints of post-quantum classical gravity: Introduction

 The outline of this paper is as follows, in section \ref{sec: CQtheory} we review the formalism introduced in \cite{oppenheim_post-quantum_2018}, introducing CQ dynamics and CQ dynamics which becomes Hamiltonian in the classical limit.
 In section \ref{sec: CQeinstein}, we introduce the post-quantum theories of gravity which we study in this work; namely those linear in the lapse and shift.
 In section \ref{sec: derivingconstraints} we first review the Dirac argument, showing in \ref{sec: constraintdirac} how one can use the Dirac argument to derive constraints in classical gravity, before extending the Dirac argument to the case of the CQ master equations in section \ref{sec: diracmaster}.
 In section \ref{sec: constraintfull} we apply this formalism to theories of gravity, first showing in \ref{sec: genmethod} how one will generically get constraints in theories linear in the lapse and shift.
 The remainder of the paper is then spent studying the constraints and their preservation in time, in a specific subset of possible realisations of a quantum scalar field interacting with classical gravitational fields in section \ref{sec: scalarfield}.
 Our results suggest that either a wider class of realisations needs to be considered as additional constraints need to be added for the constraint algebroid to close or alternatively, that one should consider a smaller gauge group by placing some restrictions on the choice of lapse and shift.
 We conclude our findings with a discussion in section \ref{sec: discussion}.
-We will present various limiting cases of this results elsewhere \cite{UCL-limitingcases2}.

-\section{CQ Theory}
+\section{CQ theory}

 In this section we review classical-quantum dynamics and introduce the formalism which provides a basis for the rest of the paper.
-For a more detailed discussion on CQ dynamics we refer the reader to \cite{oppenheim_post-quantum_2018}.
-We shall first introduce CQ dynamics in its full generality, before focusing on CQ dynamics which reproduces Hamiltonian evolution in the classical limit.
+For a more detailed discussion on CQ dynamics we refer the reader to \cite{oppenheim_post-quantum_2018, diosi2014hybrid}.
+We shall first introduce CQ dynamics in its full generality, before focusing on CQ dynamics which reproduces Hamiltonian evolution in the classical limit \cite{oppenheim_post-quantum_2018}.
+We will sketch the derivation of the general form of the master-equation, but the reader can skip directly to it, at Equation \eqref{eq: expansion} and its simpler form Equation \eqref{eq: expansion2}.